ramezrafla/redis-oplog/README.md

 **Note:** If you don't cache, you will still be hitting the DB like crazy like in the previous redis-oplog

 ### Disabling Redis
-1. For collections for hiwhc you want to skip redis updates entirely (but you can still cache).
+1. For collections for which you want to skip redis updates entirely (but you can still cache).
 This is useful for data that is linked to the user only (in our case analytics collection)

 `collection.disableRedis()`